 Inspired by the original symbols of washing instructions, I created incons, representing possible types of discrimination.

 I wanted to attract attention, as well as to inform more deeply, so I developed a concept consisting of two elements.

 The first element is a series of photographs, each showing a person, who's identity is covered by a label.
 The label has a hurtful effect and should be questioned by the viewer: "What is behind prejudices?"

-The second element is a series of infographics.
+The second element is a series of illustrations.
 These illustrate the causes and effects of prejudices and answer the previous question "What is behind prejudices?".
-The illustrative simplicity creates an easy and emotional approach to the topic.
+The simplicity creates an easy and emotional approach to the topic.